-Part A - F Restructuring 4
+Part A - R estructuring .
+3

-1. Eligibility Criteria 5
+1. Eligibility Criteria .

-2. How does Restructuring commence?
 5

+2. How does Restructuring commence? .
+5

-3. Initial notices to creditors and the Australian Securities & Investment Commission ("ASIC")
+3. Initial notices to creditors and the Australian Securities & Investments Commission (" ASIC ")

-4. Development of the Restructuring Plan 7
+4. Development of the Restructuring Plan .
+7

-5. Prerequisites for putting the Restructuring Plan to creditors 8
+5. Prerequisites for putting the Restructuring Plan to creditors .
+8

-6. Putting the Restructuring Plan to creditors 9
+6. Putting the Restructuring Plan to creditors .
+9

-7. Voting on Restructuring Plan and disputing Company's assessment admissible debts and claims
+7. Voting on Restructuring Plan and disputing Company's assessment of admissible debts and claims

 8. Making the Restructuring Plan 11

 9. Ending the Restructuring and consequences 11

 10. Effect on key stakeholders 13

 11. RP - Remuneration and liability 16

-12. Transitional protections for eligible companies that could not find in early 2021

-Part B - S Simplified Liquidation Process 19
+Sim olified Liquidation Process 18

-1. Eligibility 20
+1. Eligibility 19

 2. What will be different from a normal CVL?
-21
+19

-3. Safeguards to prevent misuse 21
+3. Safeguards to prevent misuse 20

-Resource es 23
+Reso ource S 22